Wildlife Watching at Little Buffalo State Park

 Most of the Little Buffalo Valley is underlain by limey shale, which is the basis of the habitats of the park.
 Even though Little Buffalo State Park has reported record acid rainfall for the state, Holman Lake is full of life and is an excellent fishery.
 The limey shale neutralizes the acidic rain water which helps support a great amount of life in the lake and surrounding wetlands.

 Natural History of Little Buffalo State Park

 The most common fish in the lake is yellow perch.
 Somehow yellow perch was introduced into the lake in 1979 and the population skyrocketed.
-To keep the yellow perch population under control, the Pennsylvania Fish and Boat Commission stock walleye and channel catfish.
+To keep the yellow perch population under control, the Pennsylvania Fish and Boat Commission stocked walleye and channel catfish.
 Now, the lake is stocked with trout and muskellunge.